da5nsy/ReproducibleResearch/episodes/step4Doco.md

 :::::::::::::::::::::::::::::::::::::::::::::::

 #### When explaining a concept, we assume that others have the same background knowledge and life experiences that we do.

-However, ***this is rarely true***.
+#### However, ***this is rarely true***.

-Take for example, explaining how to create a new entry into a spreadsheet.
-You may focus on what needs to change in that spreadsheet- however, you have assumed that they have the knowledge to:

-- Know how to alter a spreadsheet

-- Understand what 'tab' that information is under

-- Know where the spreadsheet is stored; is it in a shared drive, in a cloud hosted platform, from an email etc.

-- How this may affect any formatting or automated calculations

 Let's stand on the other side:
-Have you ever had the experience where you have asked someone more computer-savvy than yourself how to set up a printer?
-Their first words may be "It's easy, you just go....", then explain in a sentence something that doesn't make any sense?

-They may have made the assumption you know:

-- What a driver is

-- Where to install it

-- If and how it connects to your wifi

-- Where to find the printer settings on your computer
+Now assume you are making a pizza someone else has ordered.
+They've asked for egg on their pizza.
+How do you do it?

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

-A good opportunity to give a personal experience here.
-Even as someone who works in IT, this happens to me often.
+You can ask for people to suggest different formats

 :::::::::::::::::::::::::::::::::::::::::::::::

+ - Do they mean just crack a whole egg on top as a 'sunny side up' option?

+ - Do you scramble the egg and swirl it around, like a sauce swirl

+ - Do you cook the egg first and chop it up, then sprinkle it like a topping?

+You would have to talk to the client to clarify what exactly they are after.

 :::::::::::::::::::::: testimonial

 ## Future you

 Another added benefit to documentation is for yourself.
 How often have you gone to redo something, or reference something you did a month ago, but you can't remember the details?

 Equally, did you do something yesterday and not write down the details because 'it was easy/made sense' and you believe you will just know how to do it later?
 You don't have the time, after all.

 It may feel like it chews into a lot of time to be so detailed, but you save that time back when you need to retrieve those details.